Callville Wash South Road |

 Watch Out

-Other than the standard warnings about hiking in the desert, ... the route is fairly safe, but one section is quite rough and should be driven in a 4WD vehicle.
+Other than the standard warnings about hiking in the desert, ... the route is fairly safe, but one section is quite rough and should only be driven in a 4WD vehicle.
 In January 2013, I drove it both ways using 2WD in my jeep (just barely coming out), but it would be a strong display of irresponsibility to drive this road in a 2WD-HC vehicle.

 While out, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, even though this road is short, be sure to bring what you need of the 10 Essentials.
 Be aware of the weather report and stay out of this area if rain is expected, as you don’t want to get caught in a flash flood.
 Also, the road marks the western boundary of the Pinto Valley Wilderness Area, so pay particular attention to respecting the land. |